 Endodontics is the branch of dentistry that deals with diseases of the tooth’s pulp.
 The pulp is found in the center of the tooth and in canals (called root canals) inside the root of each tooth.
-Pulp includes connective tissue, nerves and blood vessels.
-Pulp nourishes the tooth when it first emerges through the gum.
+The pulp includes connective tissue, nerves, and blood vessels, and it nourishes the tooth when it first emerges through the gum.
 Once the tooth matures, the pulp can be removed without destroying the tooth.
 That’s because each tooth also is nourished by a blood supply in the gums.

 Your tooth will be sensitive to biting pressure and may even appear to feel loose.
 This feeling is a result of the sensitivity of nerve-ending in the tissue just outside the end of the root, where we will clean, irrigate, place a filler and sealer material and a filling.
 This feeling will be short-lived.
 Warm salt-water rinses for two days after treatment will help.

 Visit Schellenberg Dental for Endodontic Treatment in Mississauga

 Our team at Schellenberg Dental is experienced at performing root canals and tooth fillings.
 We work diligently to make sure you are comfortable during your treatment.

 Schedule your appointment today with our Endodontist in Mississauga by clicking on the button below!

 Frequently Asked Questions